-To search for literature on Group Prenatal Care (GPNC), we searched the University of Texas library and Google Scholar databases, which identified articles from such journals as the Health Affairs, Contraception, Journal of Women's Health, and more.
+To search for literature on Group Prenatal Care (GPNC), we searched the Vanderbilt University library and Google Scholar databases, which identified articles from such journals as the Health Affairs, Contraception, Journal of Women's Health, and more.

-Pre-defined, targeted search terms included augmented prenatal care and group prenatal care, as well as the names of known program models, including: CenteringPregnancy, Supportive Pregnancy Care, Expect With Me, Pregnancy & Parenting Partners, and Honey Child.
+Pre-defined, targeted search terms included augmented prenatal care and group prenatal care, as well as the names of known program models, including: CenteringPregnancy, Supportive Pregnancy Care, Expect with Me, Pregnancy & Parenting Partners, and Honey Child.

 Articles were considered relevant if they were randomized controlled trials and were based in the United States.
-Articles were considered outside of the scope of this review if they included meta-analyses and samples of women who were exclusively seeing midwives for prenatal care.
+Articles were considered outside of the scope of this review if they included metaanalyses and samples of women who were exclusively seeing midwives for prenatal care.
 Studies using propensity score matching were included in the evidence review published in 2020; however, studies using propensity score matching were excluded from the evidence review in 2021 due to the difficulty of eliminating selection bias without random assignment into GPNC programs.

-In total, 9 articles contributed to our conclusions about the causal impact of group prenatal care.
+In total, 10 articles contributed to our conclusions about the causal impact of group prenatal care.

-Search as of February 28, 2022, for the evidence review updated as of September 2022.
+Search as of February 28, 2023, for the evidence review updated as of October 2023.